 We end today with a visit to Kengo Kuma & Associates’ Asakusa Culture and Tourism Centre, an 8-story building designed as a tourist information centre, a conference centre, and a multi-purpose hall and exhibition space.
 Its layered plan resembles a stack of small traditional houses with sloping roofs and vertical wooden louvers that filter natural light.
 The sloping 6th floor holds a theatre and a terrace creates a breezy space with excellent views into the city.
 The ‘dead’ spaces between the sloping roofs of each storey and the floor above are used for storing equipment.
 (Overnight Tokyo) B

 Day 5: Friday 22 September, Tokyo: Bunkyo, Ueno Park, Asakusa

-We spend a full day with award-winning desinger Keiji Ashizawa.
+We spend the day with award-winning designer Keiji Ashizawa.
 Ashizawa spent the first ten years of his career working as both an architect and steel fabricator.
 Early experience gained in understanding metals has influenced his simple, refined designs that maximize the potential of the materials he uses, applied to projects of various scales, from furniture and lighting to architecture and exhibition design.
-In 2011, he was awarded a ‘Special Award’ by the Japan Institute of Design for his inception of Ishinomaki Laboratory, a DIY furniture workshop established in Ishinomaki city after it was devastated by the recent devastating tsunami.
+In 2011, he was presented with a ‘Special Award’ by the Japan Institute of Design for his inception of Ishinomaki Laboratory, a DIY furniture workshop established in Ishinomaki city after it was devastated by the tsunami.
 (Overnight Tokyo) B

 Day 6: Saturday 23 September, Tokyo